tamagui/tamagui/next.md

     - https://twitter.com/FernandoTheRojo/status/1470178294721036290
   - flicker on some enterStyle animation native (hermes only)
   - mismatch SSR SelectTrigger due to componentName override
-  - load tamagui itself using the loadModule / fork process to avoid all register (this is also shared logic with studio loading tamagui conf..)
   - // TODO still have as const bug
   - try using react-native-web $css object support for classnames
   - add ui package setting custom types example in starter